bxdoan/bxdoan/README.md

 <div align="center">

-> Power comes in response to a need, not a desire.
-You have to create that need.
+> It’s your place in the world; it’s your life.
+Go on and do all you can with it, and make it the life you want to live.

-> — Goku —
+> — Mae Jemison —

 </div>